Slow Food Russian River is proud to continue our support for the Heritage Turkey Project in Sonoma County.

-Randi Seidner, who organized the project in the beginning, worked to find local small farmers who were raising turkeys, found one in Petaluma, and she raised about 80 that we promoted to our members.
-Through her we met the Thodes and other 4 H families.
-Slow Food’s passion for educating kids matched the tenets of 4H and we began our work.
+We were encouraged in 2001 to be turkey pioneers and order our Thanksgiving bird from Frank Reese, a now legendary breeder in Kansas.
+Along with the postage, it was a very expensive bird!
+Randi Seidner, who organized the project in the beginning, found a small local farmer in Petaluma who agreed to raise about 80 turkeys that we promoted to our members.
+Through her, we met the Thodes and other 4-H families.
+Slow Food’s passion for educating youth perfectly matched the tenets of 4-H and we began our work.

-The commitment raising these birds is a priceless life lesson for the kids, an opportunity I wish I would have had in my youth.
-Worth every penny per pound, as we all agreed our turkey was the best we had ever had and made our Thanksgiving more appreciated and memorable.Cynthia Rowe, Pezzi King Vineyards
+The commitment to raising these birds is a priceless life lesson for the kids, an opportunity I wish I would have had in my youth.
+Worth every penny per pound, as we all agreed, our turkey was the best we had ever had and made our Thanksgiving more appreciated and memorable.Cynthia Rowe, Pezzi King Vineyards